Cisco’s new Video Phone 8875 may finally normalize office video phones

 Hot desking, in which workplace desks are used by different people at different times, is becoming a go-to strategy for companies trying to accommodate a workforce that expects to spend a good deal of time working remotely.
 A survey released last month by WFH Research found that employers expect to allow an average of 2.3 days per week of work from home.
 As part of that change in work culture, new products like Cisco’s may well help normalize a shift in office video phones.

-When a hybrid worker visits an office workspace that has Cisco Video Phone 8875s, they’ll be able to show the desk phone a WebEx QR code from their smartphone to bring up their WebEx account profile, settings, and meetings calendar.
-They can then hit a button to join WebEx meetings.
+When a hybrid worker visits an office workspace that has Cisco Video Phone 8875s, they’ll be able to show the desk phone a Webex QR code from their smartphone to bring up their Webex account profile, settings, and meetings calendar.
+They can then hit a button to join Webex meetings.
 The phone has a camera that can be physically covered up for privacy during meetings.

-The phone also uses a new technology that analyzes the audio of calls and eliminates distracting background noise (a common cause of fatigue during video conferences, Cisco says).
+The phone also uses sound intelligence via Webex Calling that analyzes the audio of calls and eliminates distracting background noise (a common cause of fatigue during video conferences, Cisco says).
 During the demo, a Cisco person rattled some noisy candy wrappers near the microphone while she talked; I heard the sound disappear almost completely when she turned the feature on.

 Cisco believes the 8875 will also offer a respite from workers’ laptops.
 “They use their laptop for everything—that’s a lot of compute power,” says Lorrissa Horton, VP and GM of Webex’s calling and online business.
 Horton says offloading the video conferencing to a dedicated device will improve the quality of the sound and video.